cclauss/autoblack/README.md

 # autoblack

-### GitHub Action that uses Black to reformat Python code in incoming pull requests.
+### GitHub Action that uses Black to reformat the Python code in incoming pull requests.

-If all Python code in a pull request's branch is already compliant with psf/black then this Action does nothing.
+If all Python code in a pull request is already Blackened then this Action gives the PR a ✅ and does nothing else.

-Otherwise, Black reformatted the Python code and those changes are added as a new commit to that pull request.
+Otherwise, Blackened code is _committed back_ to that pull request.

-This means that no pull request will have passing tests until its code is Black compliant and that reformatting is automatic.
+This means that no pull request will have passing tests until its code is Blackened and that reformatting is _automatic_ with no pre-commit hooks, etc.

 Inspired by:
 * https://github.com/lgeiger/black-action/pull/2